abnoam/tetriFlip/README.md

 1. Make sure Python (3.7 or higher) is installed.
 2. Install the required library using pip: pip install pygame
-3. Run the game using the main file: python main.py
+3. Run the game using the file: tetriFlip.exe

 How to Play
 -----------